dl-solarity/docs/docs/reference/contracts/account-abstraction/AAccountRecovery.md

 You may use this module as a base contract for your own account recovery mechanism.

 The Account Recovery module allows to add recovery providers to the account.
-The recovery providers are used to recover the account ownership.
+The recovery providers are used to recover the account access.

 For more information please refer to [EIP-7947](https://eips.ethereum.org/EIPS/eip-7947).
 ## Structs info